rudijs/koa-json-logger/README.md

 `log/myapp_error.log` will contain error log entries.

-Log files have daily rotation and keeps 3 back copies.
+Log files are not auto rotated, recommend using system file rotation facility such as `logrotate` on Linux or `logadm` on SmartOS/Illumos.

 Currently the only supported config options are: